 According to the NDGAP, the average length of an asylum procedure, from submitting the application for asylum until the first instance decision is delivered was 82 days in 2019.
 In case of Syrian asylum seekers, this time was shorter, a total of 69 days, while the applications of Afghan applicants were decided in 78 days.
 In case of Iraqi asylum seekers, the average length of the asylum procedure was longer than the average for all asylum seekers, lasting for a total of 87 days.
-In 2020, according to the answer of the NDGAP it did not have the requested data.
+In 2020 and 2021, according to the answers of the NDGAP it did not have the requested data.

 Prioritised examination and fast-track processing

 According to Section 35(7) of the Asylum Act, cases of unaccompanied children should be prioritised.
 However, this prioritisation is not applied in practice.
 According to HHC lawyers and attorneys working with unaccompanied children, in several cases the decision-making procedure took the same length as in the cases of adults and the former IAO and the NDGAP used up the 60 days.
 The HHC is not aware of cases where the former IAO or the NDGAP used the legal possibility to extend the deadline.

 The personal interview of the asylum seeker is mandatory in the asylum procedure.
 The NDGAP may omit the personal interview in the following cases, where the asylum seeker:

 - Is not fit for being heard;

 - Submitted a subsequent application and, in the application, failed to state facts or provided proofs that would allow the recognition as a refugee or beneficiary of subsidiary protection.
 The personal hearing cannot be dispensed with, if the subsequent application is submitted by a person seeking recognition whose application was submitted earlier on their behalf as a dependent person or an unmarried minor.